Grok generates sexualised images of children on X

 Sector: Media/entertainment/sports/arts; Mental health

-Purpose: Undress individuals
+Purpose: Undress children

 Technology: Deepfake; Generative AI; Text-to-image

-Issue: Accountability; Privacy; Safety; Transparency
+Issue: Accountability; Alignment; Autonomy; Normalisation; Privacy/surveillance; Safety; Transparency

 January 10-12, 2026.
 Indonesia and Malaysia become the first nations to temporarily block access to Grok.
 The UK’s Ofcom regulator launches a formal investigation under the Online Safety Act.